 7. Get a Life, Chloe Brown

-This book is cute and fun, but it also has a little bit of spice.
-So this book follows a girl named Chloe Brown and a guy named Redford Morgan, also known as Red.
-It follows Chloe, and at the beginning of the book, something crazy happens in her life, flashed before her eyes, and she realizes that she didn’t have a great life.
+This book is cute and fun, but it also has some spice.
+This book follows a girl named Chloe Brown and a guy named Redford Morgan, also known as Red.
+It follows Chloe, and at the beginning of the book, something crazy happens in her life, flashes before her eyes, and she realizes that she didn’t have a great life.
 She has spent her life being safe and being careful.
 So she wants to get a life by going out and doing many crazy things.

-Chloe makes a list, and she wants to complete some things on the list.
+Chloe makes a list and wants to complete some things on the list.
 One of those is to move out of her parents’ house.
-So she moves out of her parent’s house into an apartment complex.
-The guy who works at the apartment complex, the contractor, has a hateful relationship with Chloe.
-He finds out about her, gets a life list, and decides to help her with that.
+So, she moves out of her parent’s house into an apartment complex.
+The contractor, who works at the apartment complex, has a hateful relationship with Chloe.
+He finds out about her, gets a life list, and decides to help her.

 If she would help him make content for his website.
 He is an artist, and he wants to build a website where he can showcase art in a little bit more of an online setting, and she’s very good at that.
 So he asks her to help, and they both create a zone.
 That turns into some banter and some great times.